Use These 175 Games to Inject Fun and Enthusiasm Into Your ESL Classroom and Watch Your Students Learn English 200% Faster!

 This manual is an e-book so you can download it instantly and pay no postage, no waiting and you can get started right away.
 This also allows us to make it available to you at a very reasonable price.

-This is a big book, with 127 A4 pages in smallish font, so you get a lot of bang for your buck, and at the moment I am offering it at a price of 17 euros, 15 GBP or 23 US dollars!
+This is a proper book, not just some flimsy e-rubbish, with a substantial appendix of printable games, so you get a lot of bang for your buck, and at the moment I am offering it for 17 euros, 15 GBP or 19 US dollars.
 Order through my Secure https order page using visa or mastercard.
 PayPal is OK if you prefer.

 A Gold Mine of 175 Games and Activities for Inspiring your Students to Learn English